By Thomas D. Elias

 They are valid questions, with good arguments on many sides.
 For some special funds get their money from virtually all taxpayers and/or utility customers, while others are funded strictly by one type of user.

 The beverage container recycling fund is an example of the latter.
 Only people who buy certain kinds of drinks pay into this fund.
 Purchase only milk, bottled wine and hard liquor and you won’t help fund reimbursements of bottle and can deposits, nor will you help pay for the education and outreach effort that has caused a remarkable 85 percent of all recyclable containers to be turned in.
 That was 17 billion containers out of an eligible 20 billion in 2010-11.
-At a nickel or dime per can or plastic bottle, reimbursements are supposed to use up almost nine of every 10 dollars paid into the fund.

 But state controller’s records showed at midsummer that the fund had an unreported, uncommitted balance of $113 million.
 Should that money be available for other state programs or should it simply sit in a bank account and draw interest?